nathsou/cpu16/README.md

 ### Nexys A7 (Xilinx Artix 7 XC7A100T)

 1. Install [Vivado](https://alchitry.com/tutorials/setup/vivado/)
-2. Run `make build-vivado` in the fpga directory
+2. Run `make build-vivado` in the desing/ directory
-3. The bitstream will be in fpga/build/cpu16_Top.bin
+3. The bitstream will be in design/build/cpu16_Top.bin
 4. Run openFPGALoader or any other compatible tool to program the FPGA